Specializing in Hair Loss in Women &

 By Appointment Only:

-shampoo you hair on the day of your appointment)
+your hair on the day of your appointment, approximate

 2850 22nd Street (Between Harrison & Bryant)

 For more information about our Salon & hair loss, visit